Leegenux/Leegenux.github.io/source/_drafts/understanding-pe-format.md

 tags: [win32, pe, dll, cracking]
 ---

 The post will not show you every detail about the PE format.
-However, you ought to be given knowledge helpful to crack an PE when you're done reading.
-By the way, the details of PE format can be found [here](https://docs.microsoft.com/en-us/windows/desktop/debug/pe-format "click for more")
+However, you ought to be given some knowledge helpful to crack an PE when you're done reading.
+By the way, the details of PE format can be found [here](https://docs.microsoft.com/en-us/windows/desktop/debug/pe-format "click for more"), if you want some precise insights from me, please keep reading.

+Each PE file has a header, and you can dig out much crucial information from this tiny part.

+## Byte Order

+Before we cut into the theme, let's prepare ourselves for correctly reading the byte stream.
+As known to us all, the Intel CPUs all comply to the little endian byte order, whose standard has a great influence on the PC market.
+So bear in mind that the byte sections I'm gonna show to you are all little endian.
+That's for every data unit as the offset grows, the bit gets less and less significant.
+Hopefully the illustration above will help you get over some confusion later.

 First of all, there are **DOS header**

 ## DOS Header

-The structure representing the DOS header is `_IMAGE_DOS_HEADER`, which takes up 64 bytes storage.
-What we really care about is the last `DWORD` (4 bytes).
+The structure representing the DOS header is `_IMAGE_DOS_HEADER`, which takes up 64 bytes of storage.
+There are dozens of fields in this structure but what we really care about is the last `DWORD` (4 bytes).

 It's declaration is `DWORD e_lfanew;` .
 Its job is to point out the offset of **PE header**.

-Note that most content of the PE file's header is intended for program loader of the operating system.
+Note that most content of the PE file's header is designed for program loader of the operating system to work flawlessly.

 ## PE Header